 About

-Thomas Carlyle (4 December 1795 – 5 February 1881) was a Scottish essayist, historian, philosopher, and a leading writer of the Victorian era.
-He strongly influenced 19th-century art, literature, and philosophy.
+Thomas Carlyle (4 December 1795 – 5 February 1881) was a Scottish essayist, historian, and philosopher.
+Known as the "sage of Chelsea", his writings strongly influenced the intellectual and artistic culture of the Victorian era.

-Thomas Carlyle (4 December 1795 – 5 February 1881) was a Scottish essayist, historian, philosopher, and a leading writer of the Victorian era.
-He strongly influenced 19th-century art, literature, and philosophy.
+Thomas Carlyle (4 December 1795 – 5 February 1881) was a Scottish essayist, historian, and philosopher.
+Known as the "sage of Chelsea", his writings strongly influenced the intellectual and artistic culture of the Victorian era.

 The greatest of faults, I should say, is to be conscious of none.